 Mean score of companies in the Transport Equipment Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Sturm, Ruger & Company, Inc., headquartered in the US, currently does not provide specific carbon emissions data, as indicated by the absence of reported figures.
 Consequently, there are no available details regarding their Scope 1, 2, or 3 emissions.
 Additionally, the company has not established any documented reduction targets or commitments to the Science Based Targets initiative (SBTi).
 In the context of climate commitments, Sturm, Ruger & Company, Inc. has not publicly outlined any specific climate pledges or initiatives aimed at reducing their carbon footprint.
-As such, there is limited information on their strategies for addressing climate change or their overall environmental impact.
-Given the lack of emissions data and reduction initiatives, it is unclear how Sturm, Ruger & Company, Inc. aligns with industry standards for climate action.
-The absence of specific targets or commitments may suggest an opportunity for the company to enhance its sustainability efforts in the future.
+As such, there is limited information on their strategies or goals related to climate action.
+Overall, without concrete emissions data or reduction initiatives, it is challenging to assess Sturm, Ruger & Company, Inc.'s impact on climate change or their commitment to sustainability.